datacentricdesign/iob22/assignments/01-calculator/step4.md

 Tell user sum
 ```

-Add these two lines at end of your code as a comment and use the above output syntax to add the translation into Python.
+Add these two lines at end of the code as a comment and use the above output syntax to add the translation into Python.

 [Check the code on Replit](https://repl.it/@IO1075/01-calculator-step4)